nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  Example of usage:

- If you want to delete the show named friends, you can input the command: `delete friends`.
+ If you want to delete the show named Friends, you can input the command: `delete Friends`.

  Input: